'And I now pronounce you...' Since tying the knot, your priorities have likely been opening presents and browsing snaps from your big day.

-With your heads in the clouds – and quite rightly so – financial planning is probably the last thing on your minds.
-But as you build and plan your lives together, it’s important to think about how you’re going to protect your financial futures.
+Financial planning may have been the last thing on your mind.
+But as you plan your lives together, it’s important to think about how you’re going to secure your financial futures.

 What’s mine is yours

-While it might not be something you want to think about as soon as the celebrations die down, it’s worth having a conversation at some point soon about life insurance.
+As the celebrations die down, it’s worth having a conversation at some point soon about life insurance.
 Do you already have life insurance?
-If either of you have plans, now might be a good time to review your cover to make sure it’s providing the right protection for your new circumstances.
+If you do, now might be a good time to review your cover to make sure it’s providing the right protection for your new circumstances.

 For example, now that you’re married, the next big step could be to upsize before starting a family.
-If that’s the case, buying a bigger house will make you liable for more debt, and your policy would need to reflect that.
+If that’s the case, buying a bigger house may mean a larger mortgage, and your policy - if indeed it has been taken out to cover your mortgage debt - would need to reflect that.

 If you aren’t covered

-If either of you are yet to take out a policy, there’s no time like the present!
-It’s not a nice thing to think about, but in the event of one of your deaths, would the other be able to pay the mortgage and household bills, or cover childcare costs alone?
-A Life Insurance policy, for instance, will pay out a lump sum if you die within the term of the plan, and can be tailored to suit your individual needs.
+If either of you are yet to take out a policy, there’s no time like the present.
+If one of you died, would the other be able to pay the mortgage and household bills, or cover childcare costs alone?
+A life insurance policy, for instance, will pay out a lump sum if you die within the term of the plan, and can be tailored to suit your individual needs.